18th Annual NYU Tax Controversy Forum

 2:10-3 p.m. | BREAK OUT SESSIONS

 The Bipartisan Budget Act ("BBA") was signed into law on November 2, 2015, replacing the audit and collection procedures for partnerships under the Tax Equity and Fiscal Responsibility Act of 1982 ("TEFRA") for tax years generally beginning in 2018.
-BBA audits have been on the rise with revenue agents and tax professionals working together to navigate jurisdictional issues, notice requirements, imputed underpayment computations and adjustments, push out elections and litigation of BBA matters in court.
-This panel explains the centralized partnership audit regime and addresses recent partnership audit trends, notices to expect from the IRS, actions to take during the audit, methods to challenge proposed adjustments, and the impact on the individual partners.
+Nearly a decade later, BBA audits are the new reality and revenue agents and tax professionals are often struggling with the procedural and substantive morass created by the centralized partnership audit regime, including jurisdictional issues, notice requirements, required authorizations, imputed underpayment computations and adjustments, push-out elections and litigation.
+This panel provides an overview of the audit regime, related notices to expect from the IRS, recent audit trends, actions required during the audits, methods to challenge proposed adjustments, the impact on the individual partners, best practices and cautionary tales.

 3 p.m. | REFRESHMENT BREAK